Pitfalls of Service Locator

 Unfortunately, InSite uses ServiceLocator too and sets its own ServiceLocatorProvider.
 So, when the site starts running, InSite sets its ServiceLocatorProvider; when we go to the search page and perform the search, SolrNet replaces InSite’s ServiceLocator with its own one.
 Afterwards, InSite cannot work properly and start throwing exceptions on every page.
 Looks like these assemblies cannot work together “by default”.

 In order to solve the issue, I examined what dependencies SolrNet had and used.
-I created a wrapper around SolrNet that took additional optional parameter in its constructor, which indicated whether we need to use standard workflow or my helper initializer:
+I created a wrapper around SolrNet that took an additional optional parameter in its constructor, which indicated whether we need to use standard workflow or my helper initializer:

 The Init method of the UnityStartupInitializer class simply takes the same locator that is used by Insite from ServiceLocator.Current and if it is not null – registers all SolrNet interfaces there.